ibm-cloud-docs/hpc-openshift/troubleshooting.md

 You need to destroy your existing resources and try applying the change again.
 Your data on the storage node will be deleted if you destroy your existing resources.
 {: tsResolve}

+## Why do I get a node status of "Critical" after I attempt to create a cluster?
+{: #troubleshoot-topic-8}
+{: troubleshoot}
+{: support}

+You enter valid parameters and attempt to create a cluster.
+When you navigate to the [{{site.data.keyword.redhat_openshift_full}} URL](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}, you see the following status:

+* Node status: Critical
+* Add-on status: Warning
+* Master status: Error
+{: tsSymptoms}

+There might be multiple reasons for the status not being "Normal" for the cluster and its components, especially if you create a large cluster (for example, a cluster with greater than 50 worker nodes).
+{: tsCauses}

+For more information on resolving this issue, see the {{site.data.keyword.openshiftlong_notm}} troubleshooting information on [Debugging clusters](/docs/openshift?topic=openshift-debug_clusters).
+{: tsResolve}